magneticio/vamp.io/content/documentation/troubleshoot.md

 The default Vamp workflows should be running continuously and not restarting.

   - Check that the three default workflow containers are there using `docker ps`
-  - Check the logs for each `vamp-workflow-agent` container using `docker logs {container ID}`
+  - Check the logs for each vamp-workflow-agent container using `docker logs {container ID}`
-    If a `failure` is reported, the workflow may not be able to talk to Elasticsearch - check the Elasticsearch configuration in `application.conf`.
+    If a failure is reported, the workflow may not be able to talk to Elasticsearch
+  - Check the Elasticsearch configuration in application.conf.
     Any errors here should be clear, in case they aren't [report the issue](/documentation/troubleshoot/#report-an-issue).

 If you're still hitting problems, please [report the issue](/documentation/troubleshoot/#report-an-issue).